 Figure 7 confirms the destabilizing effect of new firm growth on the power of Dominant Semiconductor Capital using another way of measuring power: capitalization.
 According to capital as power theory, capitalization represents a symbolic estimation of a firm's ability to generate risk-adjusted earnings in the future.
 Capitalization is forward-looking and, in principle, a universal process.
 Nitzan and Bichler write: "if it generates earning expectations, it must have a price, and the algorithm that gives future earnings a price is capitalization" (Nitzan and Bichler 2009, 158).
 Because the future is inherently uncertain, and since capitalization is a future-oriented process, the volatility of a firm's capitalization can be understood as a quantitative proxy for measuring capitalists' level of certainty or uncertainty about their estimations of the future.
-In short, all else remaining the same, the less certain capitalists are of those future expectations, the more change or volatility one might see in a firm's capitalization.
+In short, all else remaining the same, the less certain capitalization.

 Figure 7 shows the relationship between the size of the sector, measured as the total number of listed firms in the Compustat database, and the volatility of Dominant Semiconductor Capital's capitalization.
-Volatility here is calculated as the coefficient of variation of the rate of change in the average market value of Dominant Semiconductor Capital.
-23 The correlation between new firm growth and the volatility of Dominant Semiconductor Capital's capitalization between 1995-2021 (.90) suggests that as the sector expanded through the 1990s, the power of Dominant Semiconductor Capital became more uncertain.
+Volatility here is calculated as the coefficient of variation of the rate of change in the average market value of Dominant Semiconductor Capital.17 The correlation between new firm growth and the volatility of Dominant Semiconductor Capital's capitalization between 1995-2021 (.90) suggests that as the sector expanded through the 1990s, the power of Dominant Semiconductor Capital became more uncertain.
 This pattern makes intuitive sense, as the growth of the number of firms is simply the growth in the number of potential challengers or competitors.
 With each new firm, the future power of current dominant firms is potentially diminished by an unknown degree.
 Therefore, a larger field of play is inherently more dynamic and riskier.
 The rise in volatility suggests that growth in the sector outpaced dominant firms' ability to buy up competitors, increasing uncertainty around Dominant Semiconductor Capital's differential power.
 By 2010, the trend had reversed: as the number of firms in the sector decreased and M&A activity skyrocketed, Dominant Semiconductor Capital's capitalization (read: estimated relative future earning capacity) became less volatile.

-23 The coefficient of variation is measured as the standard deviation from the sample's mean.
+17 The coefficient of variation is measured as the standard deviation from the sample's mean.

-5.3.2.2 Differential buy-to-build
+Differential buy-to-build

 Figure 8 compares the differential buy-to-build ratio and differential profitability of Dominant Semiconductor Capital.
-As noted in Section 3.4, differential buy-to-build represents the emphasis of dominant semiconductor firms on investment in M&A over the expansion of productive capacity, relative to a benchmark.
-Differential profitability is measured here as a ratio of the average net income of Dominant Semiconductor Capital to the average net income of a Compustat 500 firm.
+Differential buy-to-build represents the emphasis of dominant semiconductor firms on investment in M&A over the expansion of productive capacity, relative to a benchmark.18 Differential profitability is measured here as a ratio of the average net income of Dominant Semiconductor Capital to the average net income of a Compustat 500 firm.